BeardedManZhao/algorithmStar/README.md

 ### README-Chinese.md

-The Chinese version of the ASMB homepage document.
+The Chinese version of the AS-MB homepage document.
 You can switch languages on the homepage default page to access this file.

 ### README.md

-The default version of the ASMB homepage document.
+The default version of the AS-MB homepage document.
 You can directly access this file on the homepage!

 - 切换到 [中文文档](https://github.com/BeardedManZhao/algorithmStar/blob/main/README-Chinese.md)